-- Now try estimating the value of the increased sales and delivery targets you could achieve if people were pulling in the same direction, sorting problems out themselves, tackling tricky issues together, bouncing ideas of each other to develop the most creative pitch, setting up collaborative relationships with local partners who respect your organisation.
+Now compare this to value of getting more work done more efficiently.
+Imagine if people were pulling in the same direction, sorting problems out themselves, tackling tricky issues together, bouncing ideas of each other to develop creative solutions, setting up collaborative relationships with local partners who respect each other AND your organisation.

-At People Zone our Culture Changer programme transforms the workplace culture from toxic to motivating and inspiring.
+At People Zone our Team-building work transforms the workplace culture from toxic to motivating and inspiring.

 We offer two high-impact and catalytic interventions: Purposeful Teams and Heart of Leadership.

 Both were developed by Worldsview Academy, a private South African company specialising in Organisation Development whose materials are ideally suited to the challenges experienced in both the private and the Not for Profit sector.
 Find out more about these interventions below.